PatWie/tensorflow-cmake/README.md

 ## Inference in TensorFlow in C/C+/Go/Python

-This example creates a model in Python, save the graph to disk and load it in C/C+/Go/Python to perform inference.
+This example creates a model in Python, saves the graph to disk and loads it in C/C+/Go/Python to perform inference.

 ### 1. Save Model

-We just run the very basic model
+We just run a very basic model

 ```python
 x = tf.placeholder(tf.float32, shape=[1, 2], name='input')
 output = tf.identity(tf.layers.dense(x, 1), name='output')
 ```

 Therefore, just save the model like you normally do.
-This is done in
+This is done in `example.py` besides some outputs

 ```console
 user@host $ python example.py